 Maple syrup is used as a sweetener.
 For a low carb/low sugar option, swap real maple syrup for any liquid sweetener.

-Lastly, remove the loaf from the oven, cool in the pan for about 10 minutes, then remove and cool on a cooling rack.
+After baking, remove the loaf from the oven and cool in the pan for about 10 minutes.
+Then remove the loaf and cool it on a wire cooling rack.

 This pumpkin chocolate chip bread is best stored in the fridge.
 Because of how moist the loaf is, it won't last at room temperature for long.
 You can also freeze the loaf for longer storage.
 However, if you do this, I recommend slicing the bread first.